eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 \S8.3 includes a list of arithmetic operators that wpork on scalars
 	and matrices \cite[\S8.3, pp. 141-142]{Eaton2016a}.
 	It includes:
-+ "element-by-element" operators and functions broadcast
++ "element-by-element" operators and functions broadcast to handle arithmetic operations on matrices with different sizes.
-	- Broadcasting can handle binary operators and fucntions when their size differ.
+	- Broadcasting can handle binary operators and functions when their size differ.
 		From *GNU Octave 3.6.0*, for arrays/matrices that are of different sizes, "broadcast" the smaller array/matrix across